How to Eat for Your Dosha

 Identify your dominant dosha

 Take a dosha quiz or review the descriptions of Vata, Pitta, and Kapha and notice which one most resembles your long-term physical and mental patterns.
-Most people have one dominant dosha and a strong secondary, which is normal — eat primarily for the dominant one and adjust for the secondary.
+Most people are bi-doshic — one dominant dosha and a strong secondary.
+Eat primarily for the dominant, adjust for the secondary when symptoms flare.

 Tip: If you are bi-doshic or unsure, eat for the dosha that feels most out of balance right now rather than the one you scored highest on. - 2 Step 02